docusign/connect-node-listener-gcloud/docs/INSTALLATION_5_svc_account_credentials.md

 # Create service account credentials

 #### Summary
-At the end of this article, you will have a
+Use this article to create a
+Service Account credential file.
+It will be used
-Service Account credential file for use with your worker application.
+with your worker application.

 Google